Your shopping cart is empty

 HEALTH AND FITNESS

 This workshop will require a lot of walking and going up and down steps.
 In Athens we’ll be mostly on the street except for the moderate climb up to the Acropolis.
 In Santorini, getting down to the hotel from the main road involves about 150 long steps and you’ll be making that round trip a couple of times a day.
 Peter is 58, doesn’t work out much and had no trouble scurrying around the Acropolis, the paths of Meteora or the steps of Santorini.
 Bring good comfortable shoes and avoid the temptation to carry ALL of you gear all of the time.
-More details with packing and equipment suggestions will be sent out 30 days before the trip.
+More details about packing and equipment suggestions will be sent out 30 days before the trip.
 [Update: I had a question from a client about getting luggage to the hotel rooms in Santorini.
 There is a porter that will transport your bags for you on check in and check out.]

 WHAT YOU SHOULD BRING

 Your digital camera(s) and lens(es), tripod, laptop, data backup drive(s), editing software (Lightroom, Aperture, Picasa, iPhoto etc.) and a desire to shoot and share photos.
 About 30 days before the trip we’ll send out an email with more detailed recommendations for additional gear, accessories and clothing.
 Each participant must have a passport valid for at least 6 months beyond the published conclusion date of the workshop.
-You will be required to provide a copy of your valid passport along with the signed copy of the terms and conditions.
+You will be required to provide a copy of your valid passport and proof of medical insurance along with the signed copy of the terms and conditions.

 Arrival – Saturday